renovate-bot/NeXTLinux-_-gosbomx/README.md

 ```
 This command will open a web browser and allow the user to authenticate their OIDC identity as the root of trust for the attestation (Github, Google, Microsoft).

-After authenticating, Syft will upload the attestation to the OCI registry specified by the image that the user has write access to.
+After authenticating, Gosbom will upload the attestation to the OCI registry specified by the image that the user has write access to.

 You will need to make sure your credentials are configured for the OCI registry you are uploading to so that the attestation can write successfully.